rinraja/college-voting/README.md

-# College Student Voting Analysis
+# Voting Matters : College Student Voting Analysis
 This project is a part of the [This is Statistics Fall Data Challenge](https://thisisstatistics.org/falldatachallenge/).

 #### -- Project Status: [Completed]